Teichlab/cellphonedb/README.md

     New database file with CellPhoneDB interactions + user custom interactions.
 For duplicated interactions or proteins, user lists overwrite the CellPhoneDB original data.

 Some lists can be downloaded from original sources while creating the database, eg: uniprot, ensembl.
 By default, the snapshots included in the CellPhoneDB package will be used, to enable a fresh copy `--fetch` must be appended to the command.

 In order to use specific lists those can be specified like this `--user-protein`, `--user-gene`, `--user-complex`, `--user-interactions`, `--user-interactions-only` followed by the corresponding file path.

 The database file can be then used as explained below.
-The intrermediate lists used for the generation will be saved along the database itself.
+The intermediate lists used for the generation will be saved along the database itself.

 As the lists are processed, then filtered, and lastly collected, two versions may exist: `_generated` is the unfiltered one whereas `_input` is the final state prior being inserted in the database.

 ## Contributing to CellPhoneDB

-CellPhoneDB is Open Source project.
-If you are interesed to contribute to this project, please let us know.
+CellPhoneDB is an open-source project.
+If you are interested in contributing to this project, please let us know.

 You can check all project documentation in [Docs](Docs) section